antonpichka/library_architecture_mvvm_modify/packages/library_architecture_mvvm_modify/README.md

 - #### ModelQThereIsStateViewModel

-A class that provides the state of the model and the stream, if you need private methods, you can call IStreamModel and, through the 'as' modifier, refer to your class
+The class that provides the state of the model and the stream can be called IStreamModel, through the as modifier to refer to your class
 ```dart
 class NoteQThereIsStateViewModel<T extends Note,Y extends ListNote<T>>
         extends BaseModelQThereIsStateViewModel<T,Y>